FIWARE-TMForum/Business-API-Ecosystem/doc/docker-guide.rst

 On the other hand, the **biz-ecosystem-charging-backend** image defines 4 volumes.
 In particular:

-* */business-ecosystem-charging-backend/src/user_settings*: This directory must include the *settings.py* and *services_settings.py* files with the software configuration, when the volume configuration is used.
 * */business-ecosystem-charging-backend/src/media/bills*: This directory contains the PDF invoices generated by the Business Ecosystem Charging Backend
 * */business-ecosystem-charging-backend/src/media/assets*: This directory contains the different digital assets uploaded by sellers to the Business Ecosystem Charging Backend
 * */business-ecosystem-charging-backend/src/plugins*: This directory is used for providing asset plugins (see section *Installing Asset Plugins*)